750,000+ Hours in Digital Marketing & Revenue Generation | EST. 2005

 Image source: Unbounce

-Important elements of a successful Landing Page
+Important Elements of a Successful Landing Page

-Install Landing Pages in the Footer
+Where to Install Landing Pages

-Install Landing Pages in the Main Navigation
+2. In the Main Navigation

 Step 4: Blog Integration (Setup: On-Page)